GameShopLLC/VitalityStockAndCryptoTradingAlgorithm/README.md

 Unfortunately this algorithm was stolen.
 It made another man billions.

 This is the original paper from 2017.
-The codebase is the same codebase from 2018.
+The codebase is the same one from 2018.
 The codebase was most recently modified in 2019.

 https://drive.google.com/file/d/1jkAUetejGBNBMthgNNNNjIu33oHXqyas/view?usp=sharing